stevemussmann/BA3-SNPS-autotune/README.md

 # BA3-SNPS-autotune
 ## Description:
-This program will automatically tune mixing parameters for BA3-SNPs by conducting a
+This program will automatically tune mixing parameters for BA3-SNPs by implementing a binary search algorithm and conducting short exploratory runs of BA3-SNPS.

 ## Installation & Setup: